OctopusDeploy/blog/blog/2020-05/maven-versioning-explained/index.md

 ## Qualifiers and Aliases

-Maven recognises a number of special qualifiers, shown here in order of precedence:
+Maven recognizes a number of special qualifiers, shown here in order of precedence:

 * alpha or a
 * beta or b